kelvinleong/kelvinleong.github.io/_posts/2015-12-01-Find-Referenced-Tables.markdown

 |  R_CONSTRAINT_NAME | Name of the unique constraint definition for referenced table|
 |  CONSTRAINT_NAME   | Name of the constraint definition                            |

 There is a hierarchical structure in this table that *R_CONSTRAINT_NAME* indicating the foreign key constraint of the table would be the *CONSTRAINT_NAME* of a table it refers to (note, foreign key must refer to a primary key).
-By this relationship, we can create a hierarchical query to find out the table name, primary constraint name and its referenced tables name and the foreign key constraint name.
+By this relationship, we can create a hierarchical query to find out the referenced tables of a given table.

 ~~~sql
   SELECT CONSTRAINT_NAME,